Kerri Walsh Jennings

-Kerri Lee Walsh Jennings (born August 15, 1978) is an American professional beach volleyball player, three-time Olympic gold medalist, and a one-time Olympic bronze medalist.
-She is the beach volleyball leader in career victories as of 2016 having won 135 international and domestic tournaments.
-(Disputed: The source includes only American domestic titles.)
+Kerri Lee Walsh Jennings (born August 15, 1978) is a retired American professional beach volleyball player, three-time Olympic gold medalist, and a one-time Olympic bronze medalist.
+She won 135 international and domestic tournaments, being the beach volleyball leader in career victories in the United States.

 Walsh Jennings and teammate Misty May-Treanor were the gold medalists in beach volleyball at the 2004, 2008 and 2012 Summer Olympics.
 They also won the FIVB Beach Volleyball World Championships in 2003, 2005 and 2007.
 The pair set various records throughout their partnership, including a win streak of 112 consecutive matches (19 consecutive tournament titles) in 20072008, breaking their own previous record of 89 consecutive match wins.
 They have been called "the greatest beach volleyball team of all time."